AndersenLab/dry-guide/docs/cendr.md

 ### caendr-site-private-bucket

-This bucket contains any files that may (now or in the future) require custom access permissions and should not necessarily be globally public. tools - This directory contains any data or file depencies for an associated tool. bam - contains the BAM and BAI files for each sequenced strain of each species.
-It also contains the 'Download All BAM/BAI Files' script that is automatically generated by CAENDR (bam_bai_signed_download_script.sh) reports - This directory contains the source data and the output from running the associated tool.
-The data and results are organized by the container and version (with the exception of the indel primer), and the hash of the tool's input data.
+This bucket contains any files that may (now or in the future) require custom access permissions and should not necessarily be globally public.

+__tools__ - This directory contains any data or file depencies for an associated tool.

 - tools
   - pairwise_indel_primer